Meta

 Transforming how families onboard and use VR

-Beyond the numbers, this work shifted how Meta approached the VR onboarding experience.
-Profiles went from a buried setting to a core part of the platform, to fully manageable on mobile, and setting the foundation for future multi-user features and establishing VR as a naturally shared device.
+This work repositioned profiles from a buried setting to a core platform primitive, establishing the foundation for multi-user features and reframing Quest as a naturally shared device.